Cowboy Dictionary - Letter O

 Ox (Definition 2 of 2) - Any member of the Bos genus (usually male, but can also be female) that is used for draft work.

-Oxbox Stirrups - A kind of stirrup that is narrow and has a rounded or "U" shaped appearance.
+Oxbox Stirrups - A kind of stirrup that has a rounded or "U" shaped appearance.

 You can shop for oxbow stirrups here.

 If you found this page useful or interesting and would like to link to it from your own website or blog, you can use the small code snippet below to make a link.
 Thanks!